 - Willingness to take responsibility

-Every new mother you help will need you to understand the emotional, physical, and psychological processes of pregnancy and birth.
-You will gain an understanding of all of these through your training and qualifications.
+Every new mother you help as an expert midwife will need you to understand the emotional, physical, and psychological processes of pregnancy and birth.
+You will gain an understanding of all of these through your midwifery training and qualifications.

 To practice as a midwife in the UK you must be registered with the Nursing and Midwifery Council (NMC).
 You’ll be required to complete an approved pre-registration degree programme to do this, which lasts three years full-time.

-Half of the course is spent studying at University, while the other half is based around practical placements.
-Providing you with important hands-on experience.
+Half of the midwife course is spent studying at University, while the other half of midwife courses is based around practical placements.
+Providing you with important hands-on midwifery experience.

 What’s more, all pre-registration midwifery students can now receive funding support of £5,000-£8,000 per year.
 You do not have to pay this back.
 And you’re still able to access funding for tuition and maintenance loans from the student loan company.

 In order to gain acceptance onto a pre-registration midwifery degree, you will be required to meet entry requirements.
-Not all universities have the same entry requirements, so it would be worth checking with your desired institution before applying.
+Not all universities have the same entry requirements, so it would be worth checking with your desired institution before applying for a midwife course.

 Typically, entry requirements include five GCSEs at grade 4 (grade C) or above.
 Inclusive of English, Maths and a Science.
 You would also need either two or three A Levels or equivalent.